-- 2. You were an Arizona resident for the full year in 2012. - You paid property tax on your Arizona home in 2012.
-You paid rent on taxable property for the entire year or you did a combination of both.

-4. If you lived alone, your total household income was under \$3,751.
+- 2. You were an Arizona resident for the full year in 2014. - 3.
+You paid property tax on your Arizona home in 2014.
+You paid rent on taxable property for the entire year or you did a combination of both. - 4.
+If you lived alone, your total household income was under \$3,751.
 If you lived with others, the total household income was under \$5,501.
-To see what income is included in household income, see Form 140PTC instructions.
+To see what income is included in household income, see Arizona Form 140PTC instructions.

 Complete Form 140PTC to figure your credit.
 Enter the amount from Form 140PTC, page 1, line 15.

-Attach Form 140PTC to your return.
+Include Form 140PTC with your return.

-Tax Tip: To claim a property tax credit, you must file your claim or extension request by April 15, 2013.
+Tax Tip: To claim a property tax credit, you must file your claim or extension request by April 15, 2015.
 You cannot claim this credit on an amended return if you file the amended return after the due date of your return.